Abdulrahman-Mashhout/Mealify/README.md

 - Developed using Flexbox and grid for flexible and intuitive layouts

 Discover the culinary world of Mealify - a restaurant web page template that seamlessly blends captivating visuals with functional features.
 From delightful animations to responsive design and dark mode, Mealify delivers an immersive dining experience.

+##  for live demo please click on the link : https://abdulrahman-mashhout.github.io/Mealify/